bLeYeNk/X1Coin/README.md

 # Bitcoin Classic

-⚠️ **Disclaimer: This is just for fun.
+⚠️ **Disclaimer: Bitcoin Classic is just for fun.
 Bitcoin Classic is Purely Speculative and for Entertainment Purposes Only**

 ### Key Points: